youssef2323/ai-ml-bigdata-cv-project-readmes/README.md

 This repository showcases projects at the intersection of Artificial Intelligence (AI), Machine Learning (ML), and Big Data.
 Each project demonstrates end-to-end implementations, including data preprocessing, predictive modeling, and real-time big data pipelines.

-**Note**: The full source code for these projects is private.
+⚠️ **Note**: The full source code for this project is private.
 If you are interested in viewing the code, feel free to reach out via [yi559668@gmail.com].

 ---